alekc/terraform-provider-kubectl/docs/index.md

 A set of helpful data resources to process directories of yaml files and inline templating is available.

-This `terraform-provider-kubectl` provider has been used by many large Kubernetes installations to completely manage the lifecycle of Kubernetes resources.
+This `terraform-provider-kubectl` provider has been originally forked from `gavinbunney/kubectl` and followed a separate development path from the version 0.14

 ## Installation